Toggle: English / Spanish

 Bruxism is not a dangerous disorder.
 However, it can cause permanent damage to the teeth and uncomfortable jaw pain, headaches, or ear pain.

 Increased dental or TMJ problems

 Nightly grinding can awaken roommates or sleeping partners.

 When to Contact a Medical Professional

 See a dentist right away if you are having trouble eating or opening your mouth.
 Keep in mind that a wide variety of possible conditions, from arthritis to whiplash injuries, can cause TMJ symptoms.
 Therefore, see your dentist for a full evaluation if self-care measures do not help within several weeks.

 Grinding and clenching does not fall clearly into one medical discipline.
 There is no recognized TMJ specialty in dentistry.
 For a massage-based approach, look for a massage therapist trained in trigger point therapy, neuromuscular therapy, or clinical massage.

 Dentists who have more experience with TMJ disorders will typically take x-rays and prescribe a mouth guard.
 Surgery is now considered a last resort for TMJ.

-Stress reduction and anxiety management may reduce bruxism in people prone to the condition.
+Stress reduction and anxiety management may reduce bruxism in people who are prone to the condition.